futuredapp/Engineering-Handbook/ios/new-project.md

 ## 5. Configure SwiftLint

-- [ ] Add a new Run Script Phase that executes the script (remove `swiftlint autocorrect` if you want to fix linting issues manually):
+- [ ] Add a new Run Script Phase that executes the script (remove `swiftlint --fix` if you want to fix linting issues manually):

 ```
+if test -d "/opt/homebrew/bin/"; then
+  PATH="/opt/homebrew/bin/:${PATH}"
+fi

+export PATH

 if which swiftlint >/dev/null; then
-    swiftlint autocorrect
+    swiftlint --fix
     swiftlint
 else
     echo "error: SwiftLint not installed, run: brew install swiftlint"